 Personality Traits: Waleriańczyk & Stolarski, (2021) examined the findings of the two separate investigations on how perfectionism affects distance running performance.
 Excessive striving for perfection was found to be a strong predictor of run results, accounting for an extra 7% and 13% of variance beyond age and gender.
-The relationship between expected and actual similarly influenced performance was perfectionistic strivings, and the effects persisted even after adjusting for Big Five personality traits.
-This offers groundbreaking proof that cognitive processes on the part of a runner.
-This, aiming for perfection has a major positive impact in turn, favours complex interplay between on sports performance, namely in distance running.
-Merritt & Tharp, (2013) examined a study that sought to comprehend how parkour and free-running practitioners' personalities, levels of self-efficacy, and willingness to take risks relate in their sensitivity to the duration and intensity of to one another.
-A survey on personality traits, selfefficacy, and perceived risk-taking was completed by 277 participants in the study.
+The relationship between expected and actual similarly performance was influenced by perfectionistic strivings, and the effects persisted even after adjusting for Big Five personality traits.
+This offers groundbreaking proof that running.
+Merritt & Tharp, (2013) examined a study that sought to comprehend how parkour and free-running practitioners' personalities, levels of self-efficacy, and willingness to take risks relate efficacy, and perceived risk-taking was completed by 277 participants in the study.
 The findings indicated a correlation between high neuroticism and poor conscientiousness and more careless behaviors.
 The risk-taking link between neuroticism, conscientiousness, and risk-taking was revealed to be significantly mediated by selfefficacy.
 The study found that in parkour and freerunning practitioners, self-efficacy is critical to understanding motivations the underlying dangerous sports practices.